Ibutilide indications include for the conversion of acute atrial flutter and atrial fibrillation to normal sinus rhythm (NSR).

 Ibutilide has also been shown to activate a slow, delayed, inward sodium current during the early stages of repolarization.
 However, blockade of iKr channels is the major contributor to its antiarrhythmic properties.

 Phase 4: Resting

 It is important to note that the cardiac myocyte Na+/K+ ATPase is inhibited pharmacologically by the cardiac glycosides (digoxin).
 Inhibition of the Na+/K+ ATPase causes an increase in intracellular Na+ ions and leads to a series of biochemical changes, beginning with the reverse action of membrane-bound Na+/Ca++ exchangers.
-The change in polarity of Na+/Ca++ exchangers causes an efflux of Na+ and influx of Ca++ in order to restore the resting membrane potential in the absence of Na+/K+ ATPase activity.
-The increased concentration of intracellular calcium is responsible for the positive ionotropic properties of digoxin therapy.
+The change in polarity of Na+/Ca++ exchangers causes an efflux of Na+ and influx of Ca++ to restore the resting membrane potential in the absence of Na+/K+ ATPase activity.
+The increased concentration of intracellular calcium is responsible for the positive inotropic properties of digoxin therapy.

 Notable ECG Changes

 Prolongation of QT interval (risk of developing torsades de pointes)